tomazb/postgres-cloudnativepg-gitops/README.md

 # postgres-cloudnativepg-gitops
-GitOps deployment of the CloudNativePG operator and instance
+GitOps deployment of the CloudNativePG operator and instance via ArgoCD app of apps pattern.

 You will need this label on OCP: